10Kft/10kft-api/source/includes/_webhooks.md

 ## Webhook Payloads

-When a webhook is registered for a particular event type with the 10000ft API, every time an event of that type occurs, a POST is made to the webhook URL containing data about the affected object.
+When a webhook is registered for a particular event type with the Resource Management by Smartsheet API, every time an event of that type occurs, a POST is made to the webhook URL containing data about the affected object.
 For example, if a webhook is registered for the project.created event, every time a new project is created, a POST with the details of the created project is made to the